 Will Taos Ski Valley reopen for summer?

-Decisions about when summer operations will commence have not been made, due to the rapidly evolving nature of this crisis.
-Taos plans to make those determinations in the coming weeks and will announce plans at the appropriate time.
+Taos plans to make these determinations in the coming weeks and will announce plans at the appropriate time.

 Have private events such as weddings and camps taking place on the summer been cancelled?